difx/difx/sites/Haystack/ehtc/Readme-Cycle8.txt

 # note that non-ALMA time still needs pcal and qpar defined
 # (due to the script checking; but the values are not used).
 #
+# If there is no ALMA in the track, there will be no polconversion
+# and you need to pay attention as some of the setup does not happen.
+# If drivepolconvert -l does not respect the 'none' label, you will
+# need to create the tables it expects to see.
+#
 # if there is only one ALMA track, you may set that QA2_proj variable
 # as true for the initial setup (unpacking DELIVERABLES, &c)... and even
 # comment out some of the checking logic; but once you create the